 Which VR headsets should we buy with our school?
 That’s a question people often email us about.
 We understand the question very well, as you need hardware to experience VR, right?
 However, we do think that the question often comes too early in the process.
 To make a good decision about which headset to go for, you first need to find out what you want to use it for.

-A little less than a year ago we wrote about the Oculus Go, and how we usually don’t recommend as the sole device for schools.
+We wrote a blog about the Oculus Go when it just came out.
+The angle of the post was how we usually don’t recommend the Oculus Go as the sole device for schools.
 A controversial statement, as it’s quite an amazing device.
 Affordable, very comfortable, and the remote offers quite a lot of interactive functionalities.
 Why wouldn’t we recommend it then?
 Because it’s quite a closed-off system.
 When choosing a VR headset, you also choose the app store where you can find applications, it’s an entire ecosystem.

 - Don’t spend all of your money at once, VR hardware tends to develop very fast